-About 6 million kids in America receive special education, according to the U.S. Department of Education.
+About 6 million kids in America are Special Needs and receive special education, according to the U.S. Department of Education.
 One out of every 10 children under the age of 14 has some type of special need, which includes any physical, cognitive, or medical disability, or chronic or life-threatening illness.

 Raising a child with any disorder, condition or special need, is both a blessing and a challenge.
 A challenge for the obvious reasons, and a blessing because you don’t know the depths of victory and joy until you see your child overcoming some of those challenges (sometimes while smiling from ear to ear).